GlyphWeaver: Unlocking Glyph Design Creativity with Uniform Glyph DSL and AI: Conclusion and Future Work

 \section{Conclusion and Future Work}

 \toolname{} tackles the critical challenges of designing expressive glyph visualizations.
 A key innovation is the introduction of the GDSL.
-The GDSL, together with MLLMs, enables an intelligent glyph design system. \toolname{} significantly reduces the complexity and time required for glyph design, making advanced visualization techniques accessible to a wider audience, including non-experts.
-Our contributions advance both the theoretical understanding of glyph-based visualization and the development of practical tools that empower users to create customized and expressive visualizations without extensive programming expertise.
-By introducing a structured, expressive, and flexible DSL, our work paves the way for more intuitive, adaptable, and efficient glyph design processes.
+The GDSL, together with MLLMs, enables an intelligent glyph design system.
+By introducing a structured, expressive, and flexible DSL, our work paves the way for more intuitive efficient glyph design processes.
 In the future, we plan to develop a data management layer for computing derived data.
 Many effective glyph visualizations require transformations of raw data before mapping to visual attributes.
 Integrating these advanced data management capabilities directly into \toolname{} would transform it into a comprehensive environment for the entire visualization workflow, from data ingestion and transformation to final expressive representation.

 \end{CJK}